ShaunakSen/Intro-to-Machine-Learning/README.md

 We simply want to say here's my input, what should I map It to as an output.
 And we measure the performance based purely on how well it does that task.

-this sort of an input output mapping.
+This is sort of an input output mapping.
 We want to perform more abstract or vague tasks such as understanding what is the information in our data set.
 For example, we don't have an infinite amount of time to read so